-The Ward’s 50 produced a 9.9-percent statutory return on average equity from 2008 to 2012, compared to 4.9 percent for the P&C industry overall.
+The Ward’s 50 produced a 10.6-percent statutory return on average equity from 2009 to 2013, compared to 6.9 percent for the P&C industry overall.
 Each Ward's 50 company has passed all safety and consistency screens and achieved superior performance over the five years analyzed.
-This is the 23rd year Ward Group has conducted the analysis.
+This is the 24th year Ward Group has conducted the analysis.

-“The expense ratio declined slightly in 2012 for both the life-health and property/casualty industries and we still find the Ward’s 50 benchmarks comparing better than the industry average.”
-Rieder said.
-Expenses relative to revenue were 9.3 percent lower for the Ward’s 50 P&C group in 2012.
+“The expense ratio declined slightly in 2013 for the property-casualty benchmark but increased for the life/health benchmark.
+We still find the Ward’s 50 benchmarks comparing better than the industry average,” Rieder said, adding that in 2013, expenses relative to revenue were 9.2 percent lower for the Ward’s 50 P&C group of companies and 14.0 percent lower for the Ward’s 50 life/health group.

 ACE American Insurance Company